ashim888/csit-c/Assignments/assignment_8/README.md

-NOTE: This assignment has two weeks of time and I expect each and every one to submit it in a written form in A4 size paper.
+NOTE: I expect each and every one to submit it in a written form in A4 size paper.
 If anyone fails to complete this assignment they would have to talk to the co-ordinator or student service department.